openshift/enhancements/enhancements/cloud-integration/infrastructure-external-platform-type.md

 Since a lot of infrastructure related components (such as [CCCMO](https://github.com/openshift/cluster-cloud-controller-manager-operator), [Machine API operator](https://github.com/openshift/machine-api-operator), [Machine Config Operator](https://github.com/openshift/machine-config-operator), and so on) require information about, at least, the presence of an underlying cloud provider, the "None" platform does not fit well as a signal in such a situation.

-Having a special, built-in, and somewhat generic platform type that will signal about the presence of an underlying infrastructure platform without platform-specific details will help to reduce the number of changes across OCP repositories and simplify the initial integration work for non-Red Hat contributors.
+A special, built-in, and somewhat generic platform type that will signal about the presence of an underlying infrastructure platform without platform-specific details will help to reduce the number of changes across OCP repositories and simplify the initial integration work for non-Red Hat contributors.
+Such a new ability will allow smaller / regional cloud providers to build and test their integration with the OpenShift with considerably less effort.

-Examples of difficulties that are present today due to having a predefined list of platforms:
+Additionally, there are difficulties that are present today due to having a predefined list of platforms.
+A few examples:
-- No defined mechanism to set `--cloud-provider=external` arg to kubelet/KCM/apiserver without merges and further revendoring of "openshift/api"
+- No defined mechanism to set `--cloud-provider=external` arg to kubelet/KCM/apiserver without merges and further revendoring of "openshift/api", at the moment decision-making here is tied to the PlatformType.
-- No way to extend machine-api and deliver a new provider without merges to "openshift/machine-api-operator" and "openshift/api" repos
+- No way to extend machine-api and deliver a new provider without merges to "openshift/machine-api-operator" and "openshift/api" repos.

 ### Conjunction with Capabilities